nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* `INDEX` refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​

 </div>